svlentink/myhugoblogs/blog.lent.ink/content/2021/career-switch.md

 and the fact that you payed for it (loss aversion).

-For this solo path you need to be an autodidact, but having an external motivator like an accountability partner or signing up to take an exam on a topic or scheduling a rehearsal job interview with a friend.
+For this solo path you need to be an autodidact, but having an external motivator can help.
+Examples are;
+- an accountability partner
+- signing up to take an exam/certification on a topic
+- scheduling a rehearsal job interview with a friend

-One of my long term goals is to learn Spanish, but I only find myself learning it just before an upcoming trip or when have Spanish speaking people around me.
+One of my long term goals is to learn Spanish, but I only find myself learning it just before an upcoming trip or when having Spanish speaking people around me.
 Be aware of your own lack of motivation and act upon it.

 ## Freelance vs. employment